rampal-punia/python-class-tutorial/README.md

 ## Definition of class:

 A python class is like a **blueprint to create a new object**.
 The objects having similar set of attributes and behaviors goes to the same class.
 For example: Cars, TV, Employees, Students, Smart phones.
-All the new object of a car class shares same similar attributes and methods.
+All the new objects of a class shares similar attributes and methods.

 ---

 ## Reason for creating a class:
-> To accumulate the data of similar properties and methods together.
+To accumulate the data of similar properties and methods together.

 By creating a new object we add this new instance, or any future instance, to a particular bundle.
 That bundle is called a `class`.
 If we have the same set of objects with similar attributes and functionalities we should create a class.
 Also, class supports inheritance.
 With classes we can reuse our codes or the codes written by other programmers.
 (Packages, modules and frameworks)

 ---

 ## Naming a class

-To name a `class` in Python the convention is to start with capital letter like: Animal, Employee, ImageDetector.
+To name a `class` in Python the convention is to start with capital letter like: Animal, Employee.
+Similarly if the class is made up with two or more words, each word has the first letter capitalize like: ImageDetector, PointRotationCalculator etc.

 ---

 ## class keyword and __init__ method
-Everything in Python is a class. like **list**, **int**, **str**, **tuple**, **functions**, **sys** etc. To create a user defined object we use **class** keyword in Python.
+To create a user defined object we use **class** keyword in Python.
 The special method **__init__** is used to initialize an object of that class.

+Let's look at an example of creating a user defined class in Python.

 ### An example of a `Car class`:
 Let's say, we need to create a record of cars manufactured by the Tata Motors.
 The data and data related to car are as mentioned below.